reddit-archive/reddit/README.md

 To learn more about reddit's API, check out our [automated API documentation](http://www.reddit.com/dev/api) and the [API wiki page](https://github.com/reddit/reddit/wiki/API).
 Please use a unique User-Agent string and take care to abide by our [API rules](https://github.com/reddit/reddit/wiki/API#wiki-rules).

 Happy hacking!

+### Issues and Contribution Guidelines

+Thanks for wanting to help make reddit better!
+First things first, though: **github issues is only for _confirmed_, active bugs**.
+Please submit ideas to [/r/ideasfortheadmins](https://www.reddit.com/r/ideasfortheadmins/).

+Please read more on contributions in [CONTRIBUTING.md](CONTRIBUTING.md).